 - 1. Electronic quiz equipment must be used for all matches, and each eligible quizzer at the table will have a quiz pad.
 Quizzers must activate the pad (buzz in) with either their hand(s) or arm(s). - 2.
 Audio and video equipment may be used to record a match but must first be approved by both the Quizmaster and the head coach of both teams.
 For district and regional matches, permission to use this equipment must also be obtained from the National Bible Quiz Coordinator. - 3.
 Audio and video materials are not permitted to be viewed or listened to by the teams or the officials during the duration of the match. - 4.
-Other electronic devices may be used to record the score and other Bible Quiz related data as long as they do not create a hindrance as determined by the Quizmaster.
+Other electronic devices may be used to record the score and other Bible Quiz related data if they do not create a hindrance as determined by the Quizmaster.

-Scoring, Quiz Outs, and Foul Outs
+Scoring, Quiz Outs, Strike Outs, and Foul Outs

 - 1. Each match consists of a set of twenty questions containing eight 10-point questions, nine 20-point questions, and three 30-point questions. - 2.
 Each quizzer correctly answering a question is awarded the full point value.
-After answering five questions correctly, a quizzer has quizzed out forward and is awarded twenty bonus points. - 3.
+After answering five questions correctly, a quizzer quizzes out and is awarded twenty bonus points. - 3.
 Each quizzer incorrectly answering a question will lose half of the point value of the question.
-After answering three questions incorrectly, a quizzer has quizzed out backward. - 4.
+After answering three questions incorrectly, a quizzer strikes out. - 4.
 An active quizzer receiving a foul loses five points.
 After receiving three fouls, a quizzer has fouled out. - 5.
-A team loses five points for each foul caused by someone other than an active quizzer.
+A team loses five points for each foul by a coach, assistant coach, or inactive quizzer.